(For treatment side effects and complications only)

 Away from the unit, the teenage and young adult team facilitate a monthly peer support group which allows young people that are either going through or have completed treatment to come together in a social setting.
 Activities range from go-karting to pizza nights and are a vital part of the peer support process.
 Peer support groups are organised by the Youth Support Co-ordinator and are open to any young person receiving cancer treatment across Merseyside and Cheshire, North Wales and the Isle of Man, including those that may be receiving their treatment at other hospitals.
 The Youth Support Co-ordinator keeps in contact with young people (via text or email) to ensure they are invited to all social and peer support events up to two years after completing treatment.
 To keep in touch please make sure we have your up-to-date contact details.

 Clatterbridge Cancer Centre - Wirral is the base for the Teenage and Young Adult team.
-The team comprises of:-

 The team aim to ensure that all TYA’s diagnosed with cancer from across Merseyside and Cheshire get access to age appropriate psychosocial support during and after their treatment.